-This tool converts Frequency to Wavelength.
-It’s also referred to as an antenna length calculator as the dimensions of an antenna are similar to the wavelength of light.
+This tool converts operating Frequency to Wavelength.
+It’s also referred to as an antenna length calculator as the dimensions of an antenna are comparable to the wavelength.
 The radiation properties of an antenna depend on its length.

 Formula